 - Start with boneless, skinless chicken breasts.
 Place the chicken breasts at the bottom of a wide pan.
 The wider the pan, the more chicken breasts you can fit.
 Don't overcrowd them.
 Depending on the size of your pan, you can probably poach 2 to 4 chicken breasts this way.

-- Add enough water so that you just barely cover the chicken breasts.
+- Add enough water so that you cover the chicken breasts with at least two inches of water.

 - Add some chopped onion, carrot and celery, as well as some fresh herbs like thyme or tarragon, along with a bay leaf and a few whole black peppercorns.
 Finally, add about a tablespoon of Kosher salt.